lonestar686/torchsample/README.md

 This package provides a few things:
 - A high-level module for Keras-like training with callbacks, constraints, and regularizers.
 - Comprehensive data augmentation, transforms, sampling, and loading
-- Utility tensor and variable functions so you don't need numpy as often
+- Utility tensor functions so you don't need numpy as often

 <b>Have any feature requests?</b> Submit an issue!
 I'll make it happen.
 Specifically,
 any data augmentation, data loading, or sampling functions.